18 May ExploBear on the Trans-Siberian Railway

 Day 10: I did it without ropes!

-Today is a super-day!
+Today is a super-day of my Trans-Siberian adventure!
 First I went straight to the Stolby (Pillars) Nature Reserve.
 It is an example of Taiga a pine forest surrounding a set of unique volcanic extrusions called Stolby.

 The up to 96-metre high rock pillars are not only home to local rock-climbers and hikers, but also to a variety of endangered animals and plants that have found entry to the Red Book of Russia, a collection of the rarest species native to the country.
 There is even the ethics of climbing at Stolby-essentially free climbing i.e. without ropes as protection.